 Dates that course registration is open are listed in the Academic Catalog and available on the CBTS website.
 Courses offerings are available on the CBTS website and in the Student Information System (Populi).
+Please note that in certain degree programs registration may close before the start of the term, as which point the Add/Drop period begins.
+Consult the Academic Calendar for registration and add/drop dates for each program.

 When registration opens students are able to self-register in the Populi system by using the Registration tab.
 Courses available for the student to register are listed in Populi and on the Course Registration page of the CBTS website.
 Students should take care to select the appropriate term when registering, since the school offers class in both semesters (Fall and Spring) and trimesters (Ordinary, Lent, Easter).
-Students register by selecting the green plus sign under the "enroll" column and then saving those course selection.
-The student's registration is not final until they have digitally signed the enrollment agreement.
+Students register by selecting the green plus sign under the "enroll" column and then saving the course selection.